ionic-team/capacitor/core/systembars.md

 }
 ```

-To disable the inset injection, set the configuration setting `enableInsets` to `false`.
+To disable the inset variable injections, set the configuration setting `enableInsets` to `false`.

 ## Example